shahpnmlab/automateImod/README.md

   --help               Show this message and exit.

 ```

+# Changelog
+## v0.4.1
+- Introduced a dark tilt detection routine to remove these tilts even before performing coarse alignments.
+- Automatic detection of tilt series extension.

-## TODO
+# TODO
--   Max XY shifts should not be greater than
+- Make Warp compatible... somehow!
 - Support Relion 5.0 star files at some point.
+- The automateImod.marker file has the wrong tilt indices.